Join us on Saturday, April 11 for the fifth concert of our 2020 season. Bulgarian pianist Stefan Chaplikov will perform an all-Beethoven program.

-In 2013, he was accepted into the Rebanks Family Fellowship Program at The Glenn Gould School in Toronto where he had the opportunity to study with John Perry.
-The following year Stefan was accepted in the prestigious Artist Diploma Program at Yale School of Music in the studio of Peter Frankl, and graduated in May 2016.
-He is currently a DMA candidate at the Peabody Institute of the Johns Hopkins University in the studio of Leon Fleisher.
+Stefan was accepted into the Rebanks Family Fellowship Program at The Glenn Gould School in Toronto in 2013, where he had the opportunity to study with John Perry.
+He participated in The Rebanks Family Fellowship and International Performance Residency Program in 2013-14.
+Stefan was accepted into the prestigious Artist Diploma Program at Yale School of Music in the studio of Peter Frankl.
+He graduated from Yale in May 2016 and is currently a DMA candidate at the Peabody Institute of the Johns Hopkins University in the studio of Leon Fleisher.

 About the Concert